X1NY1NG/VRGame/README.md

 A Virtual Reality game integrated with LLM companion for elderly users.

 ## Features:
 This code base only contains the coding script for important features.
-The packages and assets from Unity are not stored here.
+The packages, scenes and assets from Unity are not stored here.

 ### LLM interaction with the elderly user
 The script is in /Unity/AvatarLoadingExample.cs